karthikBalasubramanian/claude-config/README.md

 ## 🤝 Contributing

-This is an Adobe internal configuration.
-To add company-specific patterns:

 1. **Add Skills**: Create new skills in `.claude/skills/` directory with your team-specific patterns
 2. **Add Commands**: Create new commands in `.claude/commands/` directory for custom workflows